 Figure 6.2.2.4: Layout of the Damping Ring system.

-Dynamic Aperture
+Dynamic Aperture and Error Study

 For the linear chromaticity correction, we have adopted an interleave scheme and two sextupole families.
 The dynamic aperture of the Damping Ring has been tracked with 100,000 turns by SAD, and the results for the bare lattice can be seen in Fig. 6.2.2.5.